HouseTrip/housetrip.github.com/_posts/2013-06-06-runtime-extends-with-ruby.md

 end
 {% endhighlight %}

-To make this pass we need to add two methods to Character and Occupation class:
+To make this pass we need to add two methods to the Character and Occupation classes:

 {% highlight ruby %}